"I have the confidence to compete on any level in business management."

 Then, life dealt her a whole new challenge.
 "My husband was diagnosed with heart problems and dementia," Debra explains.
 "I wasn’t sure that I could manage the added responsibility and expense of going to school.
 I knew I could not attend a traditional learning environment because I did not want to spend too much time away from my husband - I had become his caregiver."

 So she made a smart move and contacted Ashford University's then senior enrollment advisor, Margie Tlapa.
-"She was so kind.
+"The woman I spoke to was so kind.
 I told her my story, and I knew that she understood that I had just one chance to complete my degree given the time and resources available for me."
-Margie at Ashford was inspired and touched by Stewart's life story, and she did everything she could to prepare her, which included making admissions and financial aid as simple as possible.
-Debra appreciates the guidance.
+Debra appreciated the guidance she received including making admissions and financial aid as simple as possible.
 "I trusted her, and she guided me through the process, and was there for me for every question and uncertainty."

 Debra then went on to earn a second Master’s degree from Ashford – the Master of Arts in Teaching and Learning with Technology – and in 2012, the Association of Private Sector Colleges and Universities (APSCU) awarded its highest graduate achievement honor to Debra: The Graduate Recognition for Excellence, Achievement, and Talent (GREAT) Award.